 You can’t be supportive 100 percent of the time.
 It’s normal to become overwhelmed or frustrated with yourself or your child.
 Just as your child will need to take breaks while studying, you’ll need your own breaks as well.
 Scheduling alone time is important for any parent.
+Consider hiring a babysitter.
 Good break options include:

 Don’t Sweat the Small Stuff

 Be willing to make some compromises with your child.
 If your child has accomplished two of the three chores you assigned, don’t worry about the third, uncompleted task.
 It’s a learning process and even small steps count.

 Remember that your child’s behavior is caused by a disorder.
 ADHD may not be visible on the outside, but it’s a disability and should be treated as such.
 When you begin to feel angry or frustrated, remember that your child can’t “snap out of it” or “just be normal.”